hletrd/Facebook-Autopoker/README.md

 * Supports SQLite logging (PyPoker only)

 ## Running PyPoker (Recommended)
-* Open poker.py by any text editor, and type rerquired informations in.
+* Open poker.py by any text editor, and type required informations in.
 ```python
 c_user = 'Your Facebook cookie: c_user'
 xs = 'Your Facebook cookie: xs'